 Since loneliness in relationships can be associated with other mental health problems like increased anxiety and masked depression, changing your lifestyle can help in minimizing these issues.
 Getting good sleep, eating healthy, taking care of your body and mind are all part of a good self-care routine.

 Life is what you make of it.
-While your current romantic relationship might not give you the happiness you deserve, gently focus on what is going RIGHT instead on only expending your energy on what is wrong.
+While your current romantic relationship might not give you the happiness you deserve, gently focus on what is going RIGHT instead of only expending your energy on what is wrong.

 13. Do not doubt the love you share

-14. Create shared experiences deliberately
+14. Create shared experiences deliberately if you are feeling lonely in a relationship

 For instance, join them while they are enjoying a game of soccer.
 Help them in the kitchen.
 Make small talk.
 Improve communication in the relationship.
 In other words, do not hesitate to show that you are attempting to make things work.
 You may believe that since YOU are the one feeling lonely, you shouldn’t have to make the effort.
 But the key is – you are not doing it for them, you are doing it for you.